 The greenhouse gas emission factors for oil production were derived from an analysis published by the National Energy Technology Laboratory (U.S. DOE NETL, 2014).
 The NETL analysis provides estimates of greenhouse gas emissions, expressed as CO2 equivalents (CO2e), for five categories of oil production in 2013: enhanced oil recovery, tight oil, other onshore oil, offshore, and Alaska.
-For the purposes of deriving emission factors, enhanced oil recovery and tight oil were considered "unconventional" oil production, whereas other onshore oil was considered conventional oil production.21 To estimate greenhouse gas emissions factors for unconventional oil production, the CO2e emissions for the enhanced oil recovery and tight oil categories combined were divided by total production for these categories in 2013 as reported in the 2015 assumed to be zero.
-The only pipeline-related emissions estimated by the OECM are emissions associated with the laying of pipelines.
-Model users wishing to obtain emissions estimates that reflect emissions factors specific to individual planning areas can run the model separately with emissions factors and E&D data tailored to a specific planning area.
-20 WRAP also includes the States of Washington and Idaho, but they did not produce crude oil or natural gas in 2002, so these two States were not considered in this analysis.
+For the purposes of deriving emission factors, enhanced oil recovery and tight oil were considered "unconventional" oil production, whereas other onshore oil was considered conventional oil production.
+23 To estimate greenhouse gas emissions factors for unconventional oil production, the CO2e emissions for the enhanced oil recovery and tight oil categories combined were divided by total production for these categories in 2013 as reported in the 2015 Annual Energy Outlook (AEO) by the Energy Information Administration (EIA) (U.S. DOE EIA.
+2015).
+Similarly, for conventional production, the NETL estimates of CO2e emissions for other onshore oil were divided by production for this category reported in the 2015 AEO.
+The CO2e emissions per barrel of conventional and unconventional production were distributed to individual greenhouse gases-CO2, methane (CH4), and nitrous oxide (N2O)-based on (1) the distribution of the oil sector's emissions of these pollutants, as reported in the U.S. Greenhouse Gas Emissions and Sinks Inventory (U.S. EPA, 2015) and (2) the global warming potential of each pollutant.

+21 Model users wishing to obtain emissions estimates that reflect emissions factors specific to individual planning areas can run the model separately with emissions factors and E&D data tailored to a specific planning area.

+22 WRAP also includes the States of Washington and Idaho, but they did not produce crude oil or natural gas in 2002, so these two States were not considered in this analysis.